 The Company is subject to gains and losses due to fluctuations in the Canadian dollar and Nicaraguan Cordoba against the U.S. dollar.
-Sensitivity to a plus or minus 5% change in all foreign currencies (Canadian dollar and Nicaraguan Cordoba) against the U.S. dollar with all over variables held constant at December 31, 2021, would affect the statements of operations and comprehensive income by approximately \$4.4 million.
+Sensitivity to a plus or minus 5% change in all foreign currencies (Canadian dollar and Nicaraguan Cordoba) against the U.S. dollar with all over variables held constant at December 31, 2022, would affect the statements of operations and comprehensive income by approximately \$4.1 million.

-The Cordoba has been annually devalued against the U.S. dollar by means of a crawling peg mechanism which was approximately 3% and was lowered to approximately 2% during the fourth quarter of 2020.
-All the Company's gold production is in Nicaragua.
+The Cordoba has been annually devalued against the U.S. dollar by means of a crawling peg mechanism which stood at approximately 2% as at December 31, 2022.
+Subsequent to year end, the annual devaluation was reduced to approximately 1%.
+81.1% of the Company's revenue in the year ended December 31, 2022 was from ounces produced in Nicaragua.

 The Company generates revenue in U.S. dollars, thereby mitigating currency risk for its Nicaraguan operations where expenditures are mainly in U.S. dollars.
 The Company maintains Canadian and U.S. dollar bank accounts in Canada, and US dollar and Cordoba bank accounts in Nicaragua.
-The Company's foreign exchange exposure to fluctuations in Cordoba is limited as its annual expenditures in the local Nicaraguan currency and Cordoba denominated bank accounts are kept at a minimum at any given time.
+The Company's foreign exchange exposure to fluctuations of the Cordoba is not significant as its annual expenditures in the local Nicaraguan currency and Cordoba denominated bank accounts are kept at a minimum at any given time.
 In addition, while a significant portion of the Company's corporate administrative costs are denominated in Canadian dollars, any fluctuation in the U.S. dollar against the Canadian dollar is not expected to have a material impact on the Company's cash flows given the relative stability of both currencies and the limited Canadian dollar expenditures in any given year.